3H/3He Noble Gas Sampling

-The Noble Gas Lab of Lamont-Doherty Earth Observatory has informed the CFC lab that many of the He samples that are being collected by USGS projects are not properly crimped.
+The Noble Gas Lab of Lamont-Doherty Earth Observatory has informed the Reston GW Dating Lab that many of the He samples that are being collected by USGS projects are not properly crimped.
 To properly seal the copper tube, the brackets on the top and bottom must actually make contact so that light can no longer be seen through the contact area.
 The portion of the bracket that actually crimps the copper tube will never close completely on either side of the tube due to the thickness of the copper.
 Short of breaking the bolts off, it is impossible to over tighten the flanges or pinch the ends off the copper tube because the crimp area is designed with the precise clearance for a proper seal.
 In the field, it has been noticed that some individuals lack the strength or the mechanical ability to tighten the nuts properly.
 In most cases the problem can be overcome by increasing the length of the wrench and by alternately tightening the nuts several turns at a time until the tube is completely sealed.
 If you suspect that a tube is not crimped properly, please do not send the sample to Lamont to be analyzed.

 Proper collection of a water sample for 3H/3He and noble gases involves:

 - Filling a special copper sample tube, in duplicate, that is used for noble gas analysis, helium and neon analyses, and determination of the 3He/4He isotope ratio (δ3He) of dissolved helium.

 - Filling two 500cc bottles, which are used for tritium determination by helium ingrowth.